MitchellBradley1/FinalProject/SRS.md

  *  **Type:** Customer
  *  **Description:** Customer sees an item they want to buy, then are prompted to create an account or continue as guest.

+ Member - Monish Soundar Raj

+* **ID:** US-1
+  * **Type of User:**  Customer
+  * **Description:**  As an online shoe shopper, I should be able to read reviews written by others who previously brought the same product, so that I can make my decision on whether to purchase a product or not.
+And also, I need to be able to leave a review on a product I purchase, to help the future customer choose a product.

+  * **ID:** US-2
+  * **Type of User:**  Customer
+  * **Description:**  As an online shoe shopper, I should be able to search for specific brand shoes, I donot want to look at all the brand shoes without having a interest to purchase them.
+So, having a search bar allows me look up prodcuts fast and complete the purchase soon.

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format: